Dodge Avenger Insurance Rates

 Rates are averaged for all Dodge Avenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on insurance for a Dodge Avenger not only requires being a low-risk driver, but also having above-average credit, paying for small claims out-of-pocket, and maximizing policy discounts.
-Invest the time to shop around at least once a year by getting quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from local independent and exclusive agents.
+Finding cheaper rates on auto insurance not only requires being a safe and courteous driver, but also having good credit, being claim-free, and maximizing policy discounts.
+Invest the time to shop around at every other renewal by getting quotes from direct insurance companies, and also from local insurance agencies.

-The items below are a condensed summary of the primary concepts that were illustrated above.
+Below is a recap of the concepts that were illustrated above.

 You can save a few hundred dollars on car insurance by shopping for quotes and increasing your deductible limits.
 Want to know what else determines the price of car insurance?
 Keep reading to find out.